-If you’re an offshore angler looking for billfish, chances are Central America is either a place you’ve fished already or it’s high on your bucket list.
-From Mexico to Panama, the warm tropical waters of both the Pacific and Atlantic Oceans teem with these pelagic predators.
-This small corner of the world is home to billfish hot spots like the Hannibal Bank & Zane Gray Reef in Panama while Guatemala calls itself ‘the sailfish capital of the world‘ and Costa Rica is known as ‘the billfish capital of the world.‘ But before you jump on a plane, walk the docks, and slather yourself with sun lotion let’s get to know the billfish of Central America.
+If you’re an offshore angler looking for billfish, chances are Central America is either a place you’ve already fished or it’s high on your bucket list.
+From Mexico to Panama, the warm tropical waters of both the Pacific and Atlantic Oceans teem with these prized pelagic trophies.
+This small corner of the world is home to marlin hot spots like the Hannibal Bank & Zane Gray Reef in Panama while Guatemala has earned the nickname ‘the sailfish capital of the world‘.
+Costa Rica is known as ‘the billfish capital of the world‘ thanks to it’s incredible year round action for both sailfish and marlin.
+Before you jump on a plane, walk the docks, and slather yourself with sun lotion let’s get to know the billfish of Central America.

 Black marlin typically feed on squid, flying fish, sardines, dorado, mackerel, bonito, and tuna, though some captains say they also have small dolphins and even sailfish on their menu.
 Black marlin are highly migratory and can cover thousands of miles in a year.
-While typically found offshore, it’s quite common to find them around inshore reefs and pinnacles.
+While typically found offshore, it’s quite common to find them around inshore reefs and pinnacles, especially when sport fishing in Panama around the various islands in the Gulf of Chiriqui.
 Marlin can live as long as 25 years, which makes releasing them safely and quickly all the more important so they can live to be caught again.

 The inspiration for everyone from Ernest Hemingway to countless sport fishing logos around the world, blue marlin are the standard of excellence for offshore anglers.
 In Central America blue marlin typically range from 250-400 lbs, but fish tipping the scales at over 500 lbs are caught every year.
 Furious tail walks, long burning runs, and a gorgeous display of neon blue on their side strips and pectoral fins are trademarks of a blue marlin fight.
 It’s this display of colors that earned it the nickname “lady in the blue dress.”
 Although found in tropical waters all over the world, they tend to be slightly bigger in the Pacific with females growing larger than males.